 Notifications

 The user can configure notifications for the device and for specific apps.
-Device notifications settings allow the user to configure how notifications occur on the device.
-App notification settings allow the user to configure how notifications for a specific app occur.
+Device notifications settings allow you to configure how notifications occur on the device.
+App notification settings allow you to configure how notifications occur for a specific app.